Trivaris/Trivnix/docs/adding-host.md

 ## Secrets

-Provide the required AGE/SOPS secrets for each host and user as described in `secrets/README.md` of this repo.
+Provide the required AGE/SOPS secrets for each host and user as described in `docs/secrets.md`.
 Ensure your `.sops.yaml` policy allows the new host and its users to decrypt their files.

 ## Using Your Configs With Trivnix